uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 From the business side, the absence of a drive to deliver transformative outcomes means that the organization is not substantially interested in having that kind of deliverable.
 Perhaps there's a justification for a different deliverable, for example, maintenance or operations, but that'd be a totally different team in the long run, and transforming into a different team type is also a goal that needs to be managed proactively -- not something to be expected in a dysfunctional setting.

 ## Capping perseverance
-What length of a bad period is "enough" to decide that I'm no longer in the right company?
+By no means do I mean that jumping ship should be taken lightly.
+In fact I strongly believe in trying to persevere for a while before giving up.
+How long of a bad period is "enough" to decide that I'm no longer in the right company?
 My rule of thumb is a year.

 Prospecting for jobs is akin to building an investment portfolio: any single choice involves a high risk of failure to grow; one needs to diversify and accommodate for multiple failures over the course of a career.
 Considering the fact that a "good run" is about 2 years and ends up with a bad run, giving 1 year for bad runs is about as much as possible without letting the downside dominate one's career.